slerman12/Help-me/2-Opposing-views.md

 > [!NOTE]
 > This still doesn't do me justice.
 Fuck all of you.
 Write this yourselves and go to Hell.
 >
 > Also, that was the only time in my life I ever took a high dose of benzos ~~by choice~~, on purpose, and it was during the severe withdrawal, not by choice — though, given that I still had to present in front of the fuck-morons — on purpose.
 And rightfully, justifiably, unlike every doctor who ever coerced them on me.
 So yes, that might explain the "flying colors" even more than my advisor realized when he looked me proudly in the eye and told me that I passed with flying colors.
 Because, let me reiterate: I did.
+>
+> I have text conversations with my friend from that day I could add here to better convey what happened... that might make this section longer than I want but, I described it better to him than here, probably.

 Not to mention the paranoia and distrust permanently sowed into me from undergoing coercion, repeatedly being told I was going to be weaned off by them soon then relatively soon then at least eventually, and with their attempts to reassure me ultimately having proved to be straight-up lies, unjustified by any argument, all of my predictions still holding true and evidenced by the outcome and all of their self-contradicting plans causing the Hell on me that I warned them of.